NONPROFIT FREQUENTLY ASKED QUESTIONS

 Projects can either be short term (i.e. strictly for a one- or two-year timeframe supported by the grant funds) or ongoing, as long as plans for sustainability are included.

-We accept applications in five focus areas, each with its own Focus Area Committee (FAC) comprised of Impact 100 Jersey Coast members.
-These FACs carefully evaluate the applications.
+We accept applications in five focus areas.
+Applications are randomly assigned to a Grant Review Committee (GRC) comprised of Impact 100 Jersey Coast members.
+These GRCs carefully evaluate the applications.
 After this review process, they choose semifinalists and may elect to request site visits to learn more about the organization or answer any last questions.
-FACs will then nominate 3 to 5 finalists.
+GRCs will then nominate up to 2 finalists.

-All finalists are invited to attend our Annual Membership Meeting to present their proposed project/program to our members.
+All finalists are invited to attend our Annual Membership Meeting to present their submitted proposal to our members.
 There, each member casts her vote, and that vote determines the grant recipient.
 Grant awards are announced at the conclusion of this meeting, and grant funds are distributed shortly thereafter upon the execution of a Grant Service Agreement.

 - The goal, objectives, and impact of the grant are not clearly defined.